fallen-icarus/cardano-loans/README.md

 protocols:

-- **Lender-Centric Design with "Lender Bonds":** Instead of locking lenders into a loan for its entire term, our protocol makes the lender's position a liquid, tradable asset.
+- **Lender-Centric Design with "Lender Bonds":** Instead of locking lenders into a loan for its entire term, the protocol makes the lender's position a liquid, tradable asset.
 This creates a secondary market for debt, providing lenders with exit flexibility and creating the stable, transferable instruments needed to build sophisticated financial products like loan-backed securities.